Test wheat seed germination if harvest aid herbicides were used

 The only way to be sure that germination has not been harmed by herbicide application is to have the seed tested by a professional laboratory such as Kansas Crop Improvement Association’s (KCIA’s) Seed Quality Testing Lab.
-A producer may be tempted to conduct their own germination test, but home tests may not tell the whole story.

-It would be good if every producer plant Kansas certified seed, which has been professionally cleaned and tested, but if a producer has a legal right to use saved seed, we think it is a prudent step to have that seed professionally tested.
+It would be good if every producer planted Kansas certified seed, which has been professionally cleaned and tested, but if a producer has a legal right to use saved seed, we think it is a prudent step to have that seed professionally tested.